LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a bezier curve of color COLOR to the surface SURFACE.
+Draw a bezier curve of COLOR to SURFACE.
 The shape of the Bezier curve is defined by several control points.
 A control point is a vertex containing an X and Y coordinate pair.

 Parameters